-OPSO: Former deputy recruit arrested for allegedly delivering drugs to inmate for money - NewsBreak
+OPSO: Former Deputy Recruit arrested for allegedly delivering drugs to inmate for money - NewsBreak

-NEW ORLEANS (WGNO) — On Tuesday, April 5, the Orleans Parish Sheriff’s Office announced the arrest of former Deputy Recruit Derrick Webb on malfeasance charges for allegedly providing drugs to inmates.
+NEW ORLEANS (WGNO) — On Tuesday, April 5, the Orleans Parish Sheriff’s Office announced the arrest of former Deputy Recruit Derrick Webb.

 According to OPSO, Webb was arrested for allegedly bringing contraband into the Orleans Justice Center.